pelithne/AKS_Baseline_Deepdive/02-deploy-infrastructure.md

 ![Screenshot](/images/splashscreen.jpg)

 ### 1.1.12 Clean Up Resources in AKS
-Once you have verified that everything works as depicted earlier. from the jumpbox host delete the resources.
+Once you have verified that everything works as depicted earlier.
+From the jumpbox host delete the resources.

+:cloud **Run the following commands in the jumpbox terminal:**

 ````bash
 kubectl delete -f test-pod.yaml